p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 * There is no other funding for Zheln besides my private devotion and crowdfunding.
 * Crowdfunding details are available from the [Zheln website](https://zheln.com).
-* If Zheln videos get popular enough in the future, will also monetize these using the [YouTube Partner Program](https://support.google.com/youtube/answer/72857).
+* If Zheln videos get popular enough in the future, I will also monetize these using the [YouTube Partner Program](https://support.google.com/youtube/answer/72857).

 ### 5b Sponsor: Provide name for the review funder and/or sponsor